Ahmed-Ali/Cucumberish/README.md

 2. If you missed one of the first two steps of the [Manual installation](#manual-installation), in case you installed Cucumberish manually, or you missed the second step in the [Post installation steps](#post-installation-steps).

-3. If you believe you a different case, please report it as an issue.
+3. If you believe you have a different case, please report it as an issue.

 # Continuous Integration